Minor in Global Systems and Management

 Declaring the GSM Minor

 To declare the Global Systems and Management minor, please complete a declaration form.
-Students must then schedule a meeting with the GSM advisor, Gary J. DiLisio, to submit the form and review the GSM audit.
+Students must then schedule a meeting with the GSM advisor, Ms. Brandy Wilson, to submit the form and review the GSM audit.